cloudnativegeo/geo-embeddings-survey/data/earth_index/readme.md

 so they can be universally referenced.

 ## Metadata
-ˇThe `embedding.parquet` file is also a valid  [Geoparquet file](https://github.com/opengeospatial/geoparquet/blob/main/format-specs/geoparquet.md), with the expected metadata stored under the `geo` key.
+The `embedding.parquet` file is also a valid  [Geoparquet file](https://github.com/opengeospatial/geoparquet/blob/main/format-specs/geoparquet.md), with the expected metadata stored under the `geo` key.
-Additionally we have added an `emb` key which is where the embeddings metadata is store in JSON format.
+Additionally we have added an `emb` key for the embeddings metadata - also in JSON format.

 The metadata adheres to the [json schema](./schema.json) provided.
 For interoperability with STAC this schema references some STAC schema elements, specifically [provider](https://schemas.stacspec.org/v1.0.0/item-spec/json-schema/provider.json),